 If your company needs short-term financing, you should consider all of your options for a short-term loan.
 It's also essential to determine which loans you will qualify for based on factors like credit score, business profitability, and a clean financial history.
 In order to be the best possible candidate, you will need to have at least some of these qualities.

-Small business and online lenders will be looking for the most eligible borrowers – meaning business owners with the lowest risk.
-Some of the qualities they look for in an ideal candidate include:
+Small businesses and online lenders will seek the most eligible borrowers - business owners with the lowest risk.
+Some of the qualities they look for in an ideal candidate include the following:

 - Proven profitability